 We cannot guarantee a specific time frame for services since the therapeutic process is tailored to each individual.
 We do ask that you commit to 6-8 consecutive sessions before realistically evaluating the effectiveness of therapy.
 You and your therapist will collaborate to determine what frequency of sessions is most appropriate to reach your goals.

 Working with a Clinical Student Intern allows for much financial flexibility.
 Insurance companies are not able to reimburse interns for services.
 This means that The Comfy Place interns are able to schedule clients on a sliding scale or “reduced rate” basis.
-Interns offer a sliding scale rate of $60 per 50 minute session and $50 per 45 minute session.
+Interns offer a sliding scale rate of $80 per 50 minute family or couples session and $35 – $50 per 40 minute individual session.
 Working with an intern is an excellent choice if your circumstances require low cost therapy services.